harness/backstage-plugins/plugins/harness-ci-cd/README.md

 - Connect a Backstage service with a Harness project and view top 50 executions from the pipelines in the project.
 - See details about executions - status, execution timestamp and time taken, associated triggers for CI pipelines, services deployed for CD pipelines.
-- Specify pipeline IDs (CI) or service IDs (CD) to narrow down on what pipelines to show in Backstage service view.
+- Specify pipeline IDs (CI) or service IDs (CD) to narrow down on pipeline executions to show in the Backstage service view.
 - Retry pipeline executions from the plugin

 ## Upcoming features